DODGE CARAVAN ALTERNATOR REPLACEMENT

 - You have to undo three bolts to move the power steering fluid reservoir, counting a hose clamp lower down.
 (8 mm socket.)

-- The "generator support bracket" only holds the top of the alternator, whereas the bottom long bolt goes into a cast metal structure.
-So you should be able to get the bracket out by removing its attachments plus the top alternator mounting bolt (a medium length one).
-Then you can get good access to the bottom bolt of the alternator, the very long bolt.
+> Then you can get good access to the bottom bolt of the alternator, the very long one.
 At that point, I suggest removing the terminal block from the alternator while it is still supported (8 and 10mm sockets).
 (Going back together, you can put the bolt in place but not fully tight until the "generator support bracket" is installed - at which point it is awkward to work on to tighten, as you have to have a socket wrench on both ends (deep socket on outboard end where the nut is).

-- Note that the bolt does not squeeze the two alternator lugs together - there is a press-fit spacer that slides in one lug to take up slack (the replacement alternator should have the spacer backed out somewhat to accommodate tolerances).
+> Note that the bolt does not squeeze the two alternator lugs together, which could crack them - there is a press-fit spacer that slides in one lug to take up slack (the replacement alternator should have the spacer backed out somewhat to accommodate tolerances).

-- The wiring diagram in the factory manual shows the terminal block flipped upside down.
+- TERMINALs > The wiring diagram in the factory manual shows the terminal block flipped upside down.
 Not essential to understand geometry as you don't need to work on it until you have a good view with other pieces out of the way, unless you need to diagnose where the fault actually is before undertaking this painful job.
-(The wires off the studs of course actually come out of the back of the terminal block as the wiring harness).
-Examine the alternator internal diagram to understand what the wires are for (hot stud A11 includes a filter capacitor to ground).
+(The wires off the studs of course actually come out of the back of the terminal block as the wiring harness.)
+Examine the alternator internal diagram to understand what the wires are for (hot stud A11 includes a filter capacitor to ground, you have to make sure you get the right stud if grounding the field to test control).
 The wiring harness comes from forward on the engine somewhere to the terminal block, with branches to a 4-contact square connector near the firewall (probably the heated oxgen sensor which gets ground from the alternator) and a rectanglular connector TBD near the firewall.

 - If you could move the A/C lines on top of the shock tower that would really help work on the side to remove the "generator support bracket".
 Perhaps you can get an A/C shop to do that next time your A/C is serviced, in case bending them causes leaks.

-- To improve access down the back of the engine, disconnect the square alternator connector, the connector to the MAP sensor (that sharp-cornered plastic box on the back of the manifold), the vacuum line to the PCV valve, and the ground strap to the firewall
+- To improve access down the back of the engine, disconnect the square connector to alternator/oxygen sensor, the connector to the MAP sensor (that sharp-cornered plastic box on the back of the manifold), the vacuum line to the PCV valve, and the ground strap to the firewall

 - You may be able to pry the engine forward a bit and put a block between it and the firewall.